Francesco Guccini: Musical beginnings

-Debut (1967–1969)
+Career

+1960s

-Record Producer CGD commissioned Guccini to write a song for the 1967 Sanremo Festival, "Una storia d'amore", to be sung by Caterina Caselli and Gigliola Cinquetti.
+Record producer CGD commissioned Guccini to write a song for the 1967 Sanremo Festival, "Una storia d'amore", to be sung by Caterina Caselli and Gigliola Cinquetti.
 The song, though, was not selected for the event, and Guccini was embittered by the edits made by two lyricists engaged by CGD.
 Guccini made his debut as a singer-songwriter in March 1967, with the album Folk beat n.
 1, which received little commercial success.
-Three of the songs recorded for the album had previously been successes for Nomadi and Equipe 84: "Noi non-ci saremo", "L'antisociale", and "Auschwitz", the last of which was translated and sung in English by Equipe 84, as well as by Rod MacDonald in his 1994 album Man on the Ledge.
+Three of the songs recorded for the album had previously been successes for Nomadi and Equipe 84: "Noi non ci saremo", "L'antisociale", and "Auschwitz", the last of which was translated and sung in English by Equipe 84, as well as by Rod MacDonald on his 1994 album Man on the Ledge.
 Another song from the album, "In morte di S.F.", later renamed "Canzone per un'amica", was recorded by Nomadi in 1968.
 From 1965 onward, Guccini spent 20 years teaching Italian at the off-campus Dickinson College, in Bologna.

-In May 1967 Guccini made his first appearance in television, on Diamoci del tu, hosted by Caterina Caselli and Giorgio Gaber singing "Auschwitz".
+In May 1967, Guccini made his first appearance on television, on Diamoci del tu, hosted by Caterina Caselli and Giorgio Gaber singing "Auschwitz".
 He wrote several songs for Caselli and for Nomadi, who made his song "Dio è morto" become widely popular; it became one of his most famous songs, despite being censored by the RAI for blasphemy.
-In 1968 Francesco Guccini translated Simon & Garfunkel's hit song "Mrs. Robinson" into Italian; it was first covered in this version by the Italian beat group I Royals and later was recorded by Bobby Solo on his LP Bobby Folk in 1970.
+In 1968 Guccini translated Simon & Garfunkel's hit song "Mrs. Robinson" into Italian; it was first covered in this version by the Italian beat group I Royals and later was recorded by Bobby Solo on his LP Bobby Folk in 1970.
 In 1968 the 45 rpm record Un altro giorno è andato/Il bello was released; Guccini re-recorded the Side A song in an acoustic version for his 1970 album L'isola non-trovata.
 His first concert was held the same year at the La Cittadella Cultural Centre in Assisi.